John C. Raven: Later research with the RPM

 Raven's work with the RPM and MHV has been continued by John Raven, jnr., with the help of dozens of international collaborators.

 Much of this work relates directly to Raven's original objective in developing his tests, namely to facilitate studies into the genetic and environmental origins of human abilities.
 Most of the data from many of these studies were originally published in the Manual but later summarised in journals.

 However, two strands of work merit special mention.

-One is Jim Flynn's now well known work, based on data collected in the course of mass testing of military conscripts with the SPM in many countries over many generations, confirming dramatic intergenerational increases (similar to the equally well-known but commonly overlooked increases in height and longevity) in psychological test scores.
-While this work reveals a massive impact of the environment on these scores, the causes of this increase are as hard to elucidate as those that have produced the previously mentioned increases in height and life expectancy.
-For example, one of the things that the mass of cross-cultural data accumulated with the RPM shows is that the favourite explanations proffered by psychologists and sociologists – improved living conditions, access to TV, education, family size, diet, ethnicity, calligraphy, test-sophistication – individually have relatively little effect.
+One line of research concerns Jim Flynn's work based on data collected from large-scale testing of military conscripts with the SPM in multiple countries across generations, reporting intergenerational increases in psychological test scores.
+The findings have been interpreted as suggesting an environmental contribution to these scores, although the causes of the increase remain uncertain.
+Analyses of cross-cultural data collected with the RPM have also suggested that a range of proposed explanations, including living conditions, television access, education, family size, diet, ethnicity, calligraphy, and test sophistication, may each account for only a limited part of the observed increase.

 The other work meriting special mention is that conducted by the Minnesota Twin Family Study.
 This vindicated previous estimates of the heritability of many psychological characteristics – including such things as religiosity and the happiness set point as well as RPM scores.
 Newer studies show different heritability estimates, and there is still much debate as to the exact degree.

 But the juxtaposition of these two great studies here underlines something which few have noted, but which Raven reiterated throughout his life namely that high heritability does not imply low mutability.
 (See Wikipedia entry Heritability of IQ.)